disesdi/disesdi.github.io/about.md

 -----

 *Hi, I'm Disesdi.
-I'm an MSEE (Electrical Engineering) student, with industry experience as an AIML & security engineer.
+I'm an electrical engineering student, with industry experience as an AIML & security engineer.
 My area of focus is embedded systems.
-I <3 aviation.
-[Contact me >>](https://disesdi.github.io/contact.html)*
+I <3 aviation. [*Contact me >>*](https://disesdi.github.io/contact.html)*

 ***ᎦᏙᎯ:*** *My work takes place on <a href="https://ebci.com/" target="_blank" rel="noopener noreferrer">Cherokee land >></a> and <a href="https://indigenousengineering.github.io/about/land.html">Ohlone land >></a>*